HarmonizedMRI/B0shimming/README.md

 This repository also contains MATLAB code for obtaining these matrix inputs.

-To see how these pieces fit together, see the [example](./example) folder that contains a complete, harmonized workflow for B0 field mapping.
+To see how these pieces fit together, see the [example](./example) folder that contains a complete workflow for harmonized B0 field mapping.
 The workflow involves the following steps:

 1. **Calibrating your scanner's B0 shimming channels**.